How to Apply

 Do not apply online through SAIT/ApplyAlberta.
 Visit Trade Secrets for information about becoming a registered apprentice.
 Once you are eligible through the apprenticeship board, you can register for apprenticeship training at SAIT.

-- You will need a Visa or MasterCard to pay the $50 online application fee ($200 for International students).
+- You will need a Visa or MasterCard to pay the $50 online application fee.

-- A hard-copy application (.pdf) is available with an application fee of $150 ($200 for International students).
+- A hard-copy application (.pdf) is available - the application fee is $150.